$164 a Ton

 And Bonansinga, I must admit, is entitled to ask whether his customers care.
 Department officials (including Bonansinga’s predecessors) have always considered the system’s cost, not its operation, to be the paramount issue.
 In 1979, for example, then-finance commissioner Jim Dunham suggested that the city fight the consent decree requiring the scrubber’s installation on the grounds that reducing pollution at the new plant from 6 pounds to 1.2 pounds per million Btus constituted an economic hardship on the city.
 (Indeed, the scrubber’s costs did occasion a sizable rate increase.)

 Bonansinga himself hinted at the real reason for the remarkable delays in getting its scrubbers to behave when he told the press that a settlement with EPA might, by requiring expensive changes in scrubber operating procedures, lead to increases in CWLP’s budget.
 The implication is as inescapable as it is disquieting.
 The scrubber didn’t work because CWLP officials chose not to spend the money needed to make it work, in order to forestall unpopular rate increases.

 Supporters of an elected Illinois Commerce Commission, please note.

 I have often wondered whether it mightn’t be wiser for the EPA to insist on short stacks, in the hope that by visiting their fallout in the immediate vicinity they would restore responsibility as an element in public policy-making.
-Management of CWLP (including its financing) is a local affair, while the consequences of its management transcend our local political boundaries.
+Management of CWLP (including its financing) is a local affair, while the consequences of its management fall outside our local political boundaries.
 The weight of those 11,580 tons of SO2 fall most heavily on people and places downwind from Springfield, in the form of elevated infant mortality rates, diminished crop yields, damage to public works, aggravated respiratory and heart ailments, and decimated fish and forest populations.